duckeyxyz/gotrack/README.md

-# Pytrack
+# Gotrack
-A Phyton tracker program for anime
+A Go tracker program for Anime

+( Work in progress )